itafroma/zork-php/README.markdown

 ## Roadmap

 You can follow along with development on my blog in a series of posts I'm calling "[Porting Zork][5]".
-This project follows the [Semantic Versioning][6] standard: the first numbered unstable version, 0.1.0, will contain a running executable (though not a complete game).
+This project will follow the [Semantic Versioning][6] standard: the first numbered unstable version, 0.1.0, will contain a running executable (though not a complete game).
 The 1.0.0 release will be a complete port.

 ## Installation and usage